 In many ways, the digital age has completely reshaped how we apply for jobs.
-Job seekers no longer walk into a physical location to hand an actual human being their resume.
-This means that your resume is making your first impression for you and it is critical that you maximize its impact.
+Job seekers know that they can no longer walk into a physical location to make a personal connection, but they aren't sure how to improve their resume so it makes a great first impression instead.

 If you want to make some quick adjustments to your resume try one of these ten-minute upgrades to give your resume some new shine.